Chia1995/ccl4/Assets/Documents/Report.md

    If I had more time, I would definitely improve the animation of the death character.
 I’m not entirely satisfied with how it turned out, but due to time constraints, I couldn’t refine it as much as I wanted.
 With more time, I would focus on making the movement smoother and more expressive to better match the dramatic moment when the character appears.

 2. **Level Design Variety**
    We would add visual and gameplay variation between tiles, perhaps rotating themes or dynamic lighting to make long play sessions more engaging and less repetitive.

+3. **Audio implementation**
+   We weren’t able to fully solve the issue where the coin and mushroom sounds play at the very start of the game, even though no items have been collected yet.
 ---
 ```